ingo/ingo.github.io/_recipes/sichuan_braised_tofu_with_beef_mapo_tofu.md

 author: America's Test Kitchen
 category: Entrees
 description: Our version of mapo tofu is bold in flavor, with a balanced spiciness.
-  We started with cubed soft tofu, poaching it gently in chicken broth to help the cubes stay intact in the braise.
 image: sichuan_braised_tofu_with_beef_mapo_tofu.jpg
 size: 4-6 servings
 source: https://www.americastestkitchen.com/